 Short of paying the full amount owed, taxpayers who enter into an IRS-approved installment agreement, an offer in compromise accepted by the IRS, or a settlement agreement with the U.S. Department of Justice are not considered seriously delinquent as long as they keep up with their payment obligations.
 For individuals who must travel abroad for business, making these payments on time could mean the difference between keeping and losing a job.

 Solutions for delinquent taxpayers are available and can prevent IRS passport revocation.
 Seeking knowledgeable legal representation is the first step to understanding the tax-related provisions of the FAST Act and the potential consequences of delinquent taxes.
 The lawyers at Camden & Meridew, P.C. are experienced in helping clients work with the IRS to make tax debt more manageable.
-To speak with a tax attorney, call 317-770-0000 or complete our online contact form today.
+To speak with Corey Meridew or any of our tax attorneys, call 317-770-0000 or complete our online contact form today.

 This website supplies general information about the law but it is provided for informational purposes only.
 This content does not create an attorney-client relationship and more importantly is not meant to constitute legal advice.
 You should not act on any of the information contained herein without first consulting an attorney.